NEUBIAS/training-resources/_modules/auto_threshold.md

 exercise_preface: |
   - Auto thresholding on image stack
     - Open [xyz_8bit__nuclei_autothresh.tif](https://github.com/NEUBIAS/training-resources/raw/master/image_data/xyz_8bit__nuclei_autothresh.tif)
-    - Select any threshold method and observe the differences in segmentation with and without using stack histogram
+    - Select any threshold method and observe the differences in segmentation when you use the histogram computed from all images in 3D stack

 exercises:
 - ["ImageJ GUI", "auto_threshold/exercises/auto_threshold_imagejgui.md", "markdown"]